gesellc/angular2-tour-of-heroes/README.md

 We're still getting our (mock) data within the __AppComponent__.
 That's not sustainable.
 We should refactor data access to a separate service and share it among the components that need data.

 We’ll learn to create services in the next tutorial chapter.

+### Chapter 4 - We create a reusable service to manage our hero data calls

+#### The Road We’ve Travelled

+Let’s take stock of what we’ve built.

+* We created a service class that can be shared by many components.
+* We used the __ngOnInit__ Lifecycle Hook to get our heroes when our __AppComponent__ activates.
+* We defined our __HeroService__ as a provider for our __AppComponent__.
+* We created mock hero data and imported them into our service.
+* We designed our service to return a Future and our component to get our data from the Future.

+#### The Road Ahead

+Our Tour of Heroes has become more reusable using shared components and services.
+We want to create a dashboard, add menu links that route between the views, and format data in a template.
+As our app evolves, we’ll learn how to design it to make it easier to grow and maintain.

+We learn about Angular Component Router and navigation among the views in the next tutorial chapter.